brpandey/leetcode-notes/sys-design/hacking/32_autocomplete.md

 for an established product where an incremental search will unlikely impact the results, then batch updating with MapReduce is the better approach.

-### 7. Identify and solve potential scaling problems and bott
+### 7. Identify and solve potential scaling problems and bottlenecks

 One possible scaling problem is that the computational cost of updating the trie on each search may be high.
 We proposed and discussed a solution by using an analytics service to process